edisongotan/edisongotan/README.md

-- 👋 Hi, I’m @edisongotan
+- 👋 Hi, I’m @edisongotan.
-- 👀 I’m interested in development of modern applications
+- 👀 I’m interested in development of modern applications that is scalable and secure by design.
-- 🌱 I’m currently learning Python and other emerging tech
+- 🌱 I’m currently learning Amazon Web Services, Google Cloud, Alibaba Cloud, Python and other emerging tech.
-- 💞️ I’m looking to collaborate on projects that benefits more people
+- 💞️ I’m looking to collaborate on projects that benefits more people.
-- 📫 You can reach me by sending an email to edison@hubnob.com
+- 📫 You can reach me by sending an email to edison@hubnob.com.